disqus/mule/README.rst

 Mule provides the following features on top of the default Django test runner:

+- Support for skipped test (matches any exception called "SkippedTest").

 - XUnit integration (with --xunit, --xunit-output).

 - Distributed testing with Celery (with --distributed), and single box multi-processing (with --multiprocess).